 How does sharding work?

 Sharding has been around for a while and was originally designed for horizontal data partitioning.
 It is the process of spreading the computing and storage workload from a blockchain network so that each node no longer has to process the entire network’s transactional load.
 Each node only maintains the information related to its specific partition or shard.
 Sharding allows the blockchain to remain decentralized and secure – two things that make it so popular.
 The information in a shard can still be shared, and everyone can see all the ledger entries, but every node is freed from recording and storing all the data on every other node.
 That allows data to be stored more quickly and easier to find because its location is mapped on the blockchain.
 Because fewer nodes now see and process the transactions, more transactions can be processed in parallel.

 Hurdles Sharding has to overcome:

 While sharding could be the key to allowing blockchains to scale securely, some hurdles remain.
-For one, if you are going to maintain blockchain security you have to guard against shard takeovers.
+For one, if you are going to maintain blockchain security, you have to guard against shard takeovers.
 Corrupting a node in the given shard will lead to permanent loss of data.
 Ethereum tackles this issue by randomly assigning a node to a shard and then randomly reassigning those nodes to other shards.
 A second challenge involves thin clients, also called SPV (Simplified Payment Verification wallets).
-Ensuring that the nodes have a full picture of the blockchain’s current state while it’s divided amongst shards.
+Ensuring that the nodes have a full picture of the blockchain’s current state while divided amongst shards.
 To address that issue, Thin Clients communicate via separate networks and maintain local state copies of each shard.

 So you can say that while sharding has the potential to eliminate a lot of the scaling problems that blockchain has, it still very much in the development and testing phase, pretty much like the technology itself.